garyo/emacs-build/README.md

 One of the suggestions is running `make bootstrap` (also mentioned [here](https://www.reddit.com/r/emacs/comments/10mk42s/issue_with_org_and_straight/jqhlgck/) so I added it to `emacs-build.sh`.

-# emacs-build v0.4
+# emacs-build v0.4 (+garyo)

 Scripts to build a distribution of Emacs from sources, using MSYS2 and Mingw64(32)

+Note: this is Gary's fork of this script.

 ## Rationale

-I wanted a script to build Emacs from sources, package it and install it on different computers, with the following conditions
+The original developer wanted a script to build Emacs from sources, package it and install it on different computers, with the following conditions

 - I should be able to build any branch or release from Emacs.
 This includes the last release branch (right now emacs-27), as well as the master branch for development.
 Always using pristine sources from Savannah.